Parsa-Sedigh/go-calhoun-test/pamphlets/section-17-Mocks-stubs-and-fakes.md

 ```

 ## 069 Why do we mock
+Mocking is used for many different reasons.

+We gotta evaluate: Is it worth it to not use the real impl in this test and to not have a 100% certainty that it's gonna work with the real thing?
+Because anytime we use a mock, there's no guarantee that the mock is able to simulate what the real impl is gonna do.
+There's always gonna be
+assumptions, because we're not using the real impl, we're using it's mock.
+So it's a tradeoff between not using the real impl in order to
+being able to test sth.
+If we don't mock it, testing would be hard or impossible, but with this, we would loose the certainty that the
+real impl gonna work.

+### Common situations we might wanna use mocking
 Mocking is almost always done to simplify testing, or to make testing possible.

 - setup/teardown may be simpler